-Courses for this on-campus B.A. program focus on the mastery/utilization of adult-centered curricula, working with diversity in varied adult environments, and understanding the importance of social and cultural context to an adults’ existential experience in various age groups.
+Courses for this B.A. in Human Development degree program with a concentration in working with adults focus on the mastery/utilization of adult-centered curricula, working with diversity in varied adult environments, and understanding the importance of social and cultural context to an adult’s existential experience in various age groups.

 Our Credit for Learning from Experience option allows students to accelerate their progress toward a bachelor’s degree by awarding credit for experience they have gained in the workplace.

 Sample B.A. in Human Development Courses

 Human Development: The Elder Years